This post was most recently updated on November 7th, 2020

 - Most of the colleges don’t give a damn about you or your future.
 They are just here to make quick money.

-Here are some of the lies agents tell you that are totally fake.
+Here are some of the lies agents tell you that is totally fake.

 - You can easily earn 1000 Euros per month.

 - We will help you find a job.